Deploy Bold BI using Load Balancer with N Windows Servers

 - Provide the

-on the next page.
+blob detailson the next page.

 - Find the access key inside your created storage account.
 Click the show icon and

-copy the Access key
+copy the Access key.

 - After configuring Bold BI, stop the default site.
 Go to the

-site bindings in the IIS manager, remove the localhost, and set the port to 80.
+Bold BI Enterprise Editionsite bindings in the IIS manager, remove the localhost, and set the port to 80.

 - Install or deploy Bold BI on the remaining

-and point to port 80.
+N-1 machinesand point to port 80.
 However, do not perform any startup configuration on these machines.
-Instead, copy the configuration folder from the default installation location (installeddrive\BoldServices\app_data
+Instead, copy the configuration folder from the default installation location (installeddrive\BoldServices\app_data) on machine 1 and replace it in the same location on the other machines.

 - Restart your sites in the

-for the machines where the files were replaced.
+IIS managerfor the machines where the files were replaced.
 Then, open Bold BI in a private window and verify that the setup works properly by adding a resource.

 Configure Network Load Balancer